Geneseo, Illinois

 Geneseo is a city in Henry County, Illinois, United States.
 As of the 2020 census, the population was 6,539.
 Geneseo is 20 miles east of the Quad Cities, at the intersection of Interstate 80, U.S. Route 6 and Illinois Route 82.

+The city is known for its historically successful high school football and music programs.
+It is also known for its Victorian architecture.

 History

 Geneseo was founded as a Christian colony in 1836 by seven families of the Congregationalist denomination from Geneseo, New York and Bergen, New York seeking to establish a "church in the wilderness".
 Roderick R. Stewart, one of the city's founding members, named the town Geneseo after the settlers' town of origin in New York.
 The name "Geneseo" is a variation of the Iroquois word Genesee, meaning "shining valley" or "beautiful valley".